Binosto effervescent tablets

 - Calcium, iron supplements, vitamins, antacids, or other products containing aluminum, calcium, or magnesium may interfere with the absorption of Binosto effervescent tablets.
 Ask your doctor or pharmacist if you have questions about how to take any of these products with Binosto effervescent tablets.

-- Binosto effervescent tablets is usually taken 1 time each week.
+- Binosto effervescent tablets are usually taken 1 time each week.
 Be sure you understand how to take it.
 Contact your doctor or pharmacist if you have any questions.

 - Continue to use Binosto effervescent tablets even if you feel well.
 Do not miss any doses.